 Am I right about that?

-Well, his physician who uh very capable person was very concerned that he'd be intubated, and of course, once that happens, uh you can't clean your own secretions because you can't cough up like you're supposed to.
+And of course, once that happens, you can't clean your own secretions because you can't cough up like you're supposed to.

-And Dr. Oz, I'm on the phone with them every night.
+And Dr. Oz, I'm on the phone with him every night.

-I think I kept you up to like one thirty in the morning last night, asking you stupid questions.
+I think I kept you up till like 1.30 in the morning last night asking you stupid questions.

 Let's talk.

-It means that a tactic that I know a lot of people have suffered through, not just in New York, but also around the country of staying at home uh is paying off.
+It means that a tactic that I know a lot of people have suffered through, not just in New York, but also around the country, of staying at home is paying off.

 And I'm optimistic.

-We're gonna find out, you know, you can never predict the future, but I'm optimistic that our experience will mimic that of China, and that in the less than two weeks we'll start to we'll hit our peak.
+We're going to find out, you know, you can never predict the future, but I'm optimistic that our experience will mimic that of China and that in less than two weeks, we'll start to hit our peak.

-But you know, I'm just talking to the people on the front line taping today's show, and you know, folks are desperate in that they're not sure that uh they have what they need if the numbers keep getting worse and worse and worse.
+And, you know, folks are desperate in that they're not sure that they have what they need if the numbers keep getting worse and worse and worse.

-But if they begin to tape this to stabilize, then you know most of them seem confident that they can manage.
+But if they begin to tape this sort of stabilized, then most of them seem confident that they can manage.

 So if you're already sick, you're in the system.